Work Environment

 They tend to enjoy clerical and most forms of office work, where they perform essential administrative duties.
 They often form the backbone of large and small organisations alike.
 They may enjoy being in charge of office filing systems, and using computers and other office equipment to keep things running smoothly.
 They usually like routine work hours and prefer comfortable indoor workplaces.

-Entry - Web Editor
+Entry / Progression - Web Editor

-here are various routes into this job.
+There are various routes into this job.
 Many entrants have a degree or diploma in a computer-related subject.
 Some people enter with a degree or diploma in a design related subject.

 There are a wide variety of courses available in Multimedia Computing, Design with Multimedia Studies, Multimedia Graphics, Interactive Systems Design, and Electronic Media Design.